But at the same time, there are a lot of other items that are more of a nice-to-have than a necessity.

 Do You Need A Bottle Warmer For Formula?

 As with breast milk, formula does not need to be warmed up before its given to your baby.

-In addition, there are other ways you could heat up formula – for example by running the bottle under warm water, placing it in a container full of warm water for a few minutes, or setting the bottle out on your counter top until it warms up to room temperature.
+In addition, there are other ways you could heat up formula – for example some alternatives include running the bottle under warm water, placing it in a container full of warm water for a few minutes, or setting the bottle out on your counter top until it warms up to room temperature.

 But if you like the benefits of using a bottle warmer (see below) then you might want to consider buying one, even though it’s certainly not a necessity or the only way to warm up your baby’s milk.